Dave Lewis (American musician): Life and early career

 The Texas-born Lewis came to the Pacific Northwest with his family during World War II.
-There was music in his background: his father, David Lewis, Sr., was an accomplished amateur guitarist, and his mother Bertha Lewis was similarly talented on piano.
+There was music in his background: his father, David Lewis Sr., was an accomplished amateur guitarist, and his mother Bertha Lewis was similarly talented on piano.
 The family moved first to seek work in the navy town of Bremerton, Washington, across Puget Sound from Seattle, where they settled in the segregated Sinclair Heights housing projects.
 One of their neighbors was the young Quincy Jones, who took some music lessons from David Sr.

 The Lewis and Jones families both eventually moved to Seattle, where they lived about five blocks apart from one another in the Central District, the center of African-American life in Seattle at the time.
 His father worked as a fabricator at Boeing and also pulled shifts in a barber shop.
-Lewis tried both guitar and piano, but definitely gravitated toward the latter, especially after hearing Ray Charles, who was launching his performing career in Seattle in the late 1940s.
+Lewis tried both guitar and piano, but gravitated toward the latter, especially after hearing Ray Charles, who was launching his performing career in Seattle in the late 1940s.

 Lewis's first performing group was a doo-wop vocal group called the Five Checks, formed to enter a talent show held at Edmond Meany Jr. High School (now Edmond S. Meany Middle School).
 They went on to perform at schools around Seattle, often for audiences who had never heard anything of the sort, at least not in live performance.